 Learning about mind control and how sociopaths treat others is a great way to prevent yourself from becoming a victim of these social predators.

 It is definitely not easy having to deal with a sociopath, and the best thing is to prevent the mind control in the first place.
+Read more here about what happens in a marriage to a sociopath, why it's difficult to recognize that you are involved with one and important considerations in healing from emotional abuse.

 Would you like to talk to someone about your situation?